In this article

 - Lastly, taxpayers can understand profitability precisely, after considering TDS on returns.

-Fixed Deposit Calculators – FAQ
+Union Bank Fixed Deposit Calculators – FAQs

 - Can I use an FD calculator multiple times?

 Yes.
 Fixed deposit calculators are available for use as many times as you wish, without any restrictions.